nikolay508/To-Do-List-App/README.md

 This project represents a to-do list so you can track and complete all your tasks.
-Just write a goal you have in mind and it will save it for you, click on the goal and it will be marked as done, or remove the goal.
-The choice is yours :)
+Just write a goal you have in mind and it will save it for you, click on the goal and it will mark it as done, or remove the goal.
+The choice is all yours :)